kdoore/CS2335-Gitbook/getting-started-v2.md

 ###Create and Configure 2D Sprite GameObjects:

 1. Import a sprite that can be used as a background image - scale to fill the camera's viewport.
+Objects higher in the Hierarchy panel are rendered behind gameObjects lower in the Hierarchy, however, SortingLayers is the preferred method for ordering sprite layering for rendering.
+[Unity Tutorial Video on SortingLayers](https://unity3d.com/learn/tutorials/topics/2d-game-creation/sorting-layers)

 2. **Player** gameObject - 2D Sprite GameObject
     * Add **Physics2D &gt; RigidBody2D** Component - this is required for objects that will have **movement**, physics forces should be used to give movement to gameObjects.